sopel-irc/sopel.chat/download.md

 instructions [here](http://lxml.de/installation.html).

 ## Manual installation
-The latest version of Willie is available [here](https://github.com/embolalia/willie/releases/latest).
+The latest version of Sopel is available [here](https://github.com/embolalia/willie/releases/latest).
 Download it, and run `python setup.py install`.
-You will need to download all of Willie's dependencies and install them manually as well.
+You will need to download all of Sopel's dependencies and install them manually as well.
 These can be found on the [Python Package Index](https://pypi.python.org/pypi).
 The only one that's needed for the bot itself to work is